 - 1 In the GroupWise Administration Console, browse to and click the name of the group. - 2 Click More > Move. - 3 Select the post office to which you want to move the group. - 4 (Optional) Create a nickname for the group so that messages that will be undeliverable at the original post office location are successfully delivered to the new post office location.

-5 Click OK to move the group.
+For more information, see Nicknames. - 5 Click OK to move the group.